lifespline/agile/docs/sphinx/src/development_flow/problem_analysis/problem_statement.rst

 Problem Statement
 =================

-Add problem statement, or *that which seems to best describe* the ``item``, without having any consideration about what might solve the problem.
-The problem statement is a set of problem statements.
+The problem statement is *that which best describes* the ``item``, without taking into consideration what might help solving the problem.
+The problem statement can also be defined by a set of problem statements.

 Each set maps to a ``product feature``.
 The problem statement maps to a ``product`` that satisfies the problem statement.